SwatiGMittal/My-first-Repository/README.md

 # My-first-Repository

 This is my first repository.
+Just trying to learn how to work with Github.